Category: Author

 Between a Rock and a Hard Place.
 Recognizing the Primacy of Politics in UN Peacebuilding

-by Andrea Warnecke This CARPO Study scrutinizes the dichotomy between the political and non-political parts of the UN system and asks whether the UN system can conduct peacebuilding in contested intra-state settings irrespective of Security Council backing.
-It argues that the UN’s perennial pre-occupation with improving peacebuilding coherence across its bodies is bound up with […]
+This CARPO Study scrutinizes the dichotomy between the political and non-political parts of the UN system and asks whether the UN system can conduct peacebuilding in contested intra-state settings irrespective of Security Council backing.
+It argues that the UN’s perennial pre-occupation with improving peacebuilding coherence across its bodies is bound up with the attempt to project greater political leverage vis-à-vis host state governments.
+The quest for peacebuilding reform has recently come full circle by acknowledging the fundamental dilemma of conducting intra-state peacebuilding in ‘non-cooperative’ environments as a challenge to be addressed at the political level of inter-governmental cooperation rather than through the non-political parts of the UN.

 Working Paper: Bridging the Relief to Rehabilitation Gap in Yemen.
 A Conversation with National and International Experts